DCC-EX/dcc-ex.github.io/docs/throttles/software/engine-driver.md

 ## Adding a Physical Dial (Knob)

-It is possible to easily add a rotary dial (knob) to \|Engine Driver\|. see `/throttles/hardware/engine-driver-physical-knobs`{.interpreted-text role="doc"} for more information.
+It is possible to easily add a rotary dial (knob) to \|Engine Driver\|. see `/throttles/hardware/engine-driver-physical-knobs` for more information.

 ## Recording a log file in EngineDriver